cibinsb/LMDB-KV-Store/README.md

 This REST API provides endpoints to interact with a key/value store using LMDB.
 It allows setting values for keys, retrieving values for keys, retrieving all keys, and performing other administrative operations.
-The API is built using the Axum framework in Rust and includes various middleware for error handling, request body limits, compression, load shedding, timeout, and tracing.

 # Install
 To install and run the LMDB-KV-Store, follow these steps: